sparkflows/sparkflows-docs/docs/tutorials/analytics/farmers-markets-on-geo-maps.rst

 Analyze using Graph
 --------------------

-It plots the graph for the farmers with the city counts using the RegionGeoGRaph Node.
+It plots the graph for the farmers with the city count using the RegionGeoGRaph Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^